 What is healthy eating?

 Healthy eating is about balancing your food intake to make sure you get plenty of healthy foods such as vegetables, fruit, wholegrain breads, and cereals.
-It’s also about cutting back on the not-so-healthy foods like sugars and saturated fats.
+It’s also about cutting back on the not-so-healthy foods like sugars, salt and saturated fats.
 With healthy eating, you can continue to enjoy treats in moderation.

 Tips for a healthy diet